MORSECorp/snappiershot/CONTRIBUTING.md

 ## Environment Setup
-We use the [poetry](https://python-poetry.org/) to both manage dependencies and publishing the package.
+We use the [poetry](https://python-poetry.org/) to both manage dependencies and publish this package.
 You can find information about installing this software [here](https://python-poetry.org/docs/).

-This library supports Python versions `3.6.1` and above, so you must have a version of Python install that meets those specification in order to progress any further with setting up your environment.
+This library supports Python versions `3.6.1` and above, so you must have a version of Python installed that meets those specifications in order to progress any further with setting up your environment.
 We use the excellent [pyenv](https://github.com/pyenv/pyenv) to manage our local Python installation, but an in-depth guide to using this is outside the